Book a guided visit to the Ternelles estate

 Accumulated slope (Source: wikiloc.com)

-1. At the beginning of the excursion we will see an old irrigation ditch belonging to Roman Empire times.
-This irrigation ditch has been used to channel water from the mountains of Ternelles to the village of Pollença for thousands of years.
+1. At the beginning of the excursion, we will see an old irrigation ditch belonging to Roman Empire times.
+This irrigation ditch has been used to channel water from the mountains of Ternelles to the ancient Roman city of Pollentia (Alcudia).

 2. A little later, we will be able see a flour mill.
 This mill used the force of a waterfall to move large wood shovels in order to grind the grain.

-4. We will find restricted area access.
-This detour leads to Coll dels Coloms, which is the area where vultures nest.
-This is why it is an area of exclusion due to biological restriction.
-In the same area there is an old church known as "La Cel·la".
+4. We will find a restricted area access.
+This detour leads to Coll dels Coloms, which is one of the areas where vultures nest.
+This is why it is an area of exclusion due to biological reasons.
+In the same area there is an old hermitage known as "La Cel·la".

-6. The path runs through an oaks forest.
-However, once the lime kilns are left behind, it leads to a pine forest.
-The pine tree ecosystem has been gaining ground in the oak-type ecosystem over time, which was the most characteristic of the Mediterranean region.
+6. Once the lime ovens are left behind, we enter a pine forest.
+The pine tree ecosystem has been gaining ground to the oak-type ecosystem over time, which was the most characteristic of the Mediterranean region.
 Is for that reason that the local administration has allowed a land management that consists in the removal of pine for the recovery of the cultivation of olive trees.

-9. At the viewpoint of Cala Castell it is very common to spot vultures planing at high altitudes near the rocky peak.
-In addition to the black vulture (Aegypius monachus) , other bird species of interest can be observed, such as the peregrine falcon (Falco peregrinus), the Eleonora's falcon (Falco eleonorae), the common kestrel (Falco tinnunculus), the booted eagle (Hieraaetus pennatus) the western osprey (Pandion haliaetus), the Bonelli's eagle (Aquila fasciata) or the Egyptian vulture (Neophron percnopterus).
+9. At the viewpoint of Cala Castell it is very common to spot vultures gliding at high altitudes near the rocky peak.
+In addition to the black vulture (Aegypius monachus) and the griffon vulture (Gyps fulvus) other bird species of interest can be observed, such as the Peregrine falcon (Falco peregrinus), the Eleonora's falcon (Falco eleonorae), the common kestrel (Falco tinnunculus), the booted eagle (Hieraaetus pennatus), the western osprey (Pandion haliaetus), the Bonelli's eagle (Aquila fasciata) or the Egyptian vulture (Neophron percnopterus).

-10. The access to the beach is TOTALLYFORBIDDEN by biological restrictions due to the Natural Resources Management Plan.
+The access to the beach is TOTALLY FORBIDDEN by biological restrictions due to the Natural Resources Management Plan.

 Topographic map (Source: Instituto Geográfico Nacional)